raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.

-Similarly, after an Discovery Relay client has subscribed to receive inbound mDNS (multicast DNS, {{?RFC6762}}) traffic from an Discovery Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream
+Similarly, after a Discovery Relay client has subscribed to receive inbound mDNS (multicast DNS, {{?RFC6762}}) traffic from a Discovery Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream